 "The greatness of a person is not in what they can do, but what others can do because of them."

-In 2010 I nominated Miss Morrison for a Queen’s Honour.
+In 2009 I decided to nominate Miss Morrison for a Queen’s Honour.
 A Queen’s Honour is a means of rewarding an individual for outstanding achievement, service or personal bravery to the United Kingdom.
 They are the highest of awards given by the British Monarchy and extremely difficult to attain.
-Miss Morrison was successful and in October 2010 I accompanied Miss Morrison to Buckingham Palace to meet the Queen.
+Miss Morrison's application was successful and in October 2010 I accompanied Miss Morrison to Buckingham Palace to meet the Queen.
+For photos CLICK HERE

 If there is one thing I have learned from Miss Morrison, it is this: The greatness of a person is not what they can do, but what others can do because of them.

 To see childhood photos CLICK HERE